tevissaur/README-generator/README.md

   - Before creating your pull request, it's usually worth asking if the code you're planning on writing will actually be considered for merging.
-You can do this by [opening an issue][1] and asking.
+You can do this by [opening an issue] and asking.
 It may also help give the maintainers context for when the time comes to review your code.

-  - Ensure your [commit messages are well-written][2].
+  - Ensure your [commit messages are well-written].
 This can double as your pull request message, so it pays to take the time to write a clear message.

   - Add tests for your feature.
 You should be able to look at other tests for examples.
-If you're unsure, don't hesitate to [open an issue][1] and ask!
+If you're unsure, don't hesitate to [open an issue] and ask!

   - Submit your pull request!